Accurate Maintenance Estimates

 Take all the costs to operate your business, including salaries, truck expenses, insurance costs, etc. Total them up, and divide by how many field employees you have.
 This is a rough way to know what you have to charge for your labor.

 If you don't have financial data available to determine your cost per man-hour, an interim step would be to take your highest paid employee's hourly wage, say $12 per hour, and add 13%, to allow for a 'fudge factor.'
 So far, that's $13.56 per man-hour.
+The tricky part now is to determine how much overhead expense or recovery you'd like to add.
+I would suggest no less than 20%, totaling your cost per man-hour at $16.27, which may be closer to your true cost per man-hour.

 Keep in mind, this may be completely wrong, based on how much overhead expense you have, but it's a start.
 If your cost is $31 per man-hour, should you base your pricing on $30 per man-hour because it's the 'going rate'?
 No, but I see it all the time.